Osteoarthritis (OA) is the most common joint disorder. It is caused by "wear and tear" on a joint.

 - During the day, the pain may get worse with activity and feel better when resting.
 Eventually, the pain may be present when resting and may even wake people up at night.

-- Other people might have no symptoms even though X-rays show the changes of osteoarthritis.
+- Other people may not have symptoms even though X-rays show the changes of osteoarthritis.

 A physical exam can show: